j-bruel/Register/README.md

 #include <jbr/cRegister/HelloWorld.hpp>
 ```

-If any difficulties persist, samples with full CMakeLists.txt are here to help too.
+If any difficulties persist, samples with full CMakeLists.txt cross-platform are here to help too.

 ### Example